busykai/ws-rpc/README.md

 # ws-rpc
-WebSocket-based browser-to-browser RPC (with help of node.js)
+WebSocket-based browser-to-browser RPC (with help of a node.js process)

 ## Purpose
 This prototype provides a mechanism for two browser instances to publish and